sbfnk/sbfnk.github.io/publications.md

 <p><strong>2016</strong>
 <p>
 <a href="http://dx.doi.org/10.1016/j.vaccine.2016.12.019" title="Real-time dynamic modelling for the design of a cluster-randomized phase 3 Ebola vaccine trial in Sierra Leone">Real-time dynamic modelling for the design of a cluster-randomized phase 3 Ebola vaccine trial in Sierra Leone</a>.<br />
-Camacho, A., Eggo, R.M., Goeyvaerts, N., Vandebosch, A., Mogg, R., Funk, S., Kucharski, A.J., Watson, C.H., Vangeneugden, T., Edmunds, W.J.
+Camacho, A., Eggo, R.M., Goeyvaerts, N., Vandebosch, A., Mogg, R., Funk, S., Kucharski, A.J., Watson, C.H., Vangeneugden, T., Edmunds, W.J.<br />
 <em>Vaccine</em> in press.<br />
 [<a href="/pubs/camacho_vaccine_16.pdf" title="PDF">PDF</a>]<br />
 </p>